-- Actual freight rate is taken as fixed, since no individual has any ability to alter freight rates.
+- The actual freight rate is taken as fixed since no individual has any ability to alter freight rates.
 Market players are price takers

-Shipping market can be separated into specific segments.
-During modelling and analyzing dry cargo shipping market, following assumptions are made:
+The shipping market can be separated into specific segments.
+During modeling and analyzing the dry cargo shipping market, the following assumptions are made: